 Crayola Champion Creatively Alive Children Resources - Download FREE Professional Resources.
 Our Champion Creatively Alive Children series will help you implement arts-infused education in your school.
 Like you, we know that arts-infused education helps children acquire critical 21st century skills: creativity, critical thinking, collaboration and communication.
 The complete program includes 7 videos and guides, along with a supplemental introductory leadership guide, and additional resources to help you facilitate workshops and arts-infused education advocacy meetings--everything you need from PowerPoint presentations to flyers, handouts and evaluation forms.
 These resources will help transform your school culture, and infuse arts across your curriculum.

-• Preview or Download Training Modules on Creativity, Critical Thinking, Communication, Collaboration, Creativity Connects Schools with Families, Creativity Connects the World, Crafting A Vision, Creating Change, Transforming School Culture, and Advocacy.
+• Preview or Download Workshop Modules on Creativity, Critical Thinking, Communication, Collaboration, Creativity Connects Schools with Families, Creativity Connects the World, Crafting A Vision, Creating Change, Transforming School Culture, and Advocacy.

 Creativity Resource for Teachers: Free Online Resource from the Denver Art Museum